 Transparency and control over fees

-You can choose an IRA or annuity provider that has transparent fees, so you know how much you will pay.
+You can choose an IRA or annuity provider with transparent fees to know how much you will pay.

 While you can benefit from changing your old 401(k) to a new one, sometimes it is better to keep your old one.
-First, you need to ensure that you are not paying high 401(k) fees or losing money.
+First, you must ensure that you are not paying high 401(k) fees or losing money.